nnduc1994/serverless-template/README.md

 This is a boilerplate for new Serverless project.
 The project structure is descripted below:

+The project used mono repo style (lib and services) and using yarn workspace to handle dependencies easily

+To install all requires dependencies for lib and all services, run `yarn install` in the root of the project
 ```
 / - root folder
 │